manojchandrashekar/sonarqube-csv-exporter/README.md

 # Sonarqube CSV result exporter

+## Note

+This is a fork of https://github.com/erajakos/sonarqube-csv-exporter modified to read the input from STDIN instead of a file to allow for redirecting output from a cURL command.

 ## What is this?

 This is a NodeJS script that groups all the issues in SonarQube result file (json) based on the rules